janpetzold/prince2-foundation-summary/README.md

 #### Risk Management Strategy ####
 - document that defines project procedures for Risk Management
 - how risks will be identified, assessed, controlled and communicated (techniques and standards to be applied)
-- template may already exist in the company/programme
+- template may already exist in the company/programme, other sources are BC and Project Brief

 #### Risk Register ####
 - captures and maintains information on all risks (threats/opportunities)